×

 • Quechua is spoken as a national language in: Bolivia, Ecuador, Peru.

 You will also get to know the continents where Arabic and Quechua speaking countries lie.
-Based on the number of people that speak these languages, the position of Arabic language is 25 and position of Quechua language is not available.
+Based on the number of people that speak these languages, the position of Arabic language is 25 and position of Quechua language is 23.
 Find all the information about these languages on Arabic and Quechua.

 Arabic and Quechua Language History